microsoft/vscode-docs/docs/python/tutorial-flask.md

 In this section you create a virtual environment in which Flask is installed.
 Using a virtual environment avoids installing Flask into a global Python environment and gives you exact control over the libraries used in an application.
 A virtual environment also makes it easy to [Create a requirements.txt file for the environment](#create-a-requirements-txt-file-for-the-envionment).

-1. On your file system, create a project folder for this tutorial, such as "HelloFlask"
+1. On your file system, create a project folder for this tutorial, such as "HelloFlask".

-1. In that folder, use the following command (as appropriate to your computer) to create a virtual environment named named `env` based on your current interpreter:
+1. In that folder, use the following command (as appropriate to your computer) to create a virtual environment named `env` based on your current interpreter:

     ```bash
     # Mac/Linux